AdaCore/spark2014/docs/ug/spark_2014.rst

    end Contains;

 When the loop involves modifying a variable, it may be necessary to refer to the value of the variable at loop entry.
-This can be done using the GNAT attribute ``Loop_Entry``.
+This can be done using attribute ``Loop_Entry``.
 For example, in order to prove the postcondition of function ``Move`` below, one has to write a loop invariant referring to ``Src'Loop_Entry`` such as the one given below: